Comics project: Recognizing a strong interest

-The boys have been obsessed with Calvin & Hobbes for some time, but Jack (seven years old) took it to a new level when he started filling a sketchbook with drawings of the characters, which they became his own C&H comics.
+The boys have been obsessed with Calvin & Hobbes for some time, but Jack (seven years old) took it to a new level when he started filling a sketchbook with drawings of the characters, which then became his own C&H comics.

 Fear you won’t know the answer to every question.
 (Project-based learning doesn’t have a teacher’s edition.
 There are no answers written in red at the back of the book.)

 I have no such fears.
 I do things wrong all the time.
 I lose control of the project.
 It stalls.
 It races ahead without me.
 I accidentally step right on a fantastic moment and kill it.
 Oops.
-My students are well aware I don't have all the answers.
+My children are well aware I don’t have all the answers.